changwonchoi/sudoku-solver/README.md

-# Solve Sudoku with AI
+## Developed a Sudoku Solver as part of AI nanodegree program on Udacity

 ## Synopsis